Become a Lone Jeeper

 How to Prepare a Jeep Expedition (12 Steps)

-A Beginner's Guide to Solo Long-Distance Expeditions with a Wrangler JK/Rubicon/JL 2-Doors
+A Beginner's Guide to Solo Long-Distance Expeditions with a Wrangler JK, Rubicon or Wrangler JL (2-Doors)

 Whether you plan a solo Wrangler expedition, want to get a job in the remote wilderness, or just wish to bug out from your current life like me, remember that driving a Jeep alone, unsupported, and unassisted in the backcountry is a risky and unpredictable adventure.
 Go ill-prepared, make a poor decision, or just be very unlucky, and you might never be able to hold a spoon again.
 Or worse.
 Even the most experienced and alert guys driving heavily modded Jeeps eventually get stranded, or face hazardous situations.
 Lone jeeping is the real deal.